sandeepnegi1996/ObsidianNotes/_inbox/What is Optional , with example.md

 [java revisited ](https://javarevisited.blogspot.com/2017/04/10-examples-of-optional-in-java-8.html)

 ## Key Takeaways
-Here are some of the key points about the java.util.Optional class which is worth remembering for future use:
+Here are some of the key points about the` java.util.Optional` class which is worth remembering for future use:

-1) The Optional class is a container object which may or may not contain a non-null value.
-That's why it is named Optional.
+1) The Optional class is a container object which *may or may not contain a non-null value.*

 2) If a non-value is available then Optional.isPresent() method will return true and get() method of Optional class will return that value.